MileHacker Logo

 • The Farm at Walnut Creek (Sugarcreek): A working farm with a petting zoo and exotic animals.
 It features wagon rides.

-• Local Auctions: Experience a slice of authentic rural life by being present at a local farm or livestock auction.
+• Local Auctions: Experience a slice of authentic rural life by being be in attendance at a local farm or livestock auction.
 These events are public.

 Planning Your Sightseeing

-Good planning makes your sightseeing enjoyable.
+Good organization makes your sightseeing enjoyable.
 Factor in travel time between sites, as many attractions sit in rural areas.

 Consider a mix of indoor and outdoor activities to accommodate different weather conditions.
 Start your day early, especially on weekends, to avoid crowds at favored sites.